Forensic Medical Bill Audits: An Invaluable Resource

 - The Risk: When requesting consideration for charity care a patient is doing nothing more than asking the hospital/clinic for a financial favor based on their income level and insurance status.
 If denied, the full (often erroneous) balance remains.

-Path 2: Billing Resolution Companies or Private Patient Advocates (The Art of Professional Haggling)
+Path 2: Billing Resolution Advocacy Companies or Private Patient Advocates (The Art of Professional Haggling)

 These individuals and organizations can be helpful, but you should know how they work.
-Most traditional medical bill resolution companies and private patient advocates treat medical bills like a starting price in a financial negotiation process that has little, if anything, to do with overall bill accuracy.
-These organizations and individuals attempt to “argue the bill down” with the healthcare provider.
-Further, they operate on contractual basis involving hourly rates or contingency plans often charging 30% to 40% of the reduction they achieve.
-One could ask what patient qualifying for a $15,000 reduction has $5,000 in-hand to cover the cost of the auditor?
+Most traditional medical bill resolution companies, as well as private patient advocates, treat medical bills like a starting price in a financial negotiation process that has little to do with overall bill accuracy.
+These organizations and individuals typically attempt to “argue the bill down” with the healthcare provider regardless of internal error.
+Further, they operate on contractual basis involving hourly rates or contingency plans often charging 30% to 40% of any reduction they achieve.
+One could ask what patient qualifying for a $15,000 bill reduction, based on billing error, has $5,000 in-hand to cover the cost of the auditor?
+Unless the bill has been paid in full the patient is not going to be reimbursed by anyone meaning the cost of the advocate must be out-of-pocket.
+Further, and more importantly, why should a patient pay an amount equal to 1/3 of billing error for a 2/3 reduction that was not even their fault?
 Other resolution organizations, such as nonprofits promoting free billing reductions, rely on individuals being able to qualify for tiered charity care – not everyone does.
 In fact, many healthcare organizations will reduce a bill by 10-20%, for anyone who asks, just for settling the balance immediately.
 The overwealming reality is that billing reduction agencies and private patient advocates may lower a total bill, but they aren’t doing anything a consumer can’t necessarily do themselves and they generally never investigate the erroneous coding data within the bill itself.

 - The Risk: A billing resolution organization or private patient advocate may negotiate a medical bill reduction, but the patient is likely still paying for services they never actually received if a line-item forensic bill audit isn’t completed.